 Post Lice House Cleaning Tips

 You are only concerned about live adult bugs for the house cleanup.
 The full house cleaning needs to be done one time only.
 While doing a cleanup is an important step, treating the head is most important.
 An important statistic to remember is that less than 2% of cases of head lice are acquired through contact with furniture or rugs.
 Here are your post lice house cleaning tips…

-*This list you only have to do after the first KaPOW!® Lice Attack Solution treatment with the exception of bedding…see below
+*This list you only have to do after the first application of the treatment product, with the exception of bedding…see below

 Special stuffed animals, blankets, or lovies that can go in the dryer (do this 1st so it is available as soon as possible)

 Bed linens, comforters, blankets, pillow shams, towels.
 Lice do not burrow.
 They are only on the surface.
-On days when you do your follow up treatment, you should place these items in the dryer for 30 min on high heat once more.
+On days when you do your follow up treatment, you may place these items in the dryer for 30 min on high heat once more.
 This applies ONLY to your bedding and while it represents a very cautious approach!

 Any clothes in laundry and on the floor

-Coats, hats, hoody sweatshirts, sweaters (anything that has been worn in the last 3 days)
+Coats, hats, hoodie sweatshirts, sweaters (anything that has been worn in the last 3 days)

-Areas to go over with a Vacuum or an adhesive lint roller…Only clean areas that have had direct head contact
+Areas to go over with a Vacuum or an adhesive lint roller…Only clean areas where someone with lice has put their head